Jeff Gorell: California Assembly (2010-2014)

 Gorell defeated Robert Howell in the June 8, 2010, primary election, earning 89% of the vote.
 He then defeated Democrat Ferial Masry in the November 2 general election.

-Gorell was the only Republican running for Assembly in 2010 to receive an endorsement from the California Federation of Labor, one of the state's prominent labor unions.
+He was the only Republican running for Assembly in 2010 to receive an endorsement from the California Federation of Labor, one of the state's prominent labor unions.
 He also received the endorsement of the Chamber of Commerce.
 On October 9, 2010, Gorell was endorsed by the Ventura County Star newspaper.
+Gorell is considered a moderate Republican.

 Just before the November 2 general election, Gorell announced that he was being mobilized for duty by the United States Navy Reserve and deployed to Afghanistan on March 18, 2011.
 He noted that he would still be able to sponsor legislation and would not be drawing an assembly salary while serving overseas.
 Once elected, he became the first California legislator called to active duty since World War II.
 The Camarillo Acorn reports that "Fourteen bills were introduced in Gorell's name while he was away, and six of those bills were co-authored by Democrats."